HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: HiRO downscaling trained on X-SHiELD

 \subsection{Model Training and Inference}

 HiRO is trained to predict 3 km surface precipitation rates conditioned on coarse-grid (100 km) inputs of 6 hour average surface precipitation rates and eastward/northward wind at 10 meters.
 We chose this minimal set of coarse-grid conditioning features for simplicity; more such features might incrementally improve HiRO accuracy.
+To avoid potential issues due to changes in grid spacing at high latitudes, we limited the training inputs to the latitudes 66S--70N.
 We train the diffusion denoiser for HiRO using the score-matching approach \cite<e.g., as in>{Song2020ScoreBasedGM, mardani_residual_2024} on the same 9-year segment of X-SHiELD data (2014-2022) used for stochastic ACE.

 We train HiRO using a batch size of 24, the Adam optimizer, and a learning rate of 10$^{-4}$.
 We train for approximately 740,000 gradient descent steps and use EMA weights (with decay of 0.999) to validate and save checkpoints while training.
 Like cBottle \cite{brenowitz_climate_2025}, we divide the global paired 100 km and 3 km snapshots into coincident patches to limit GPU memory usage and target reasonable model inference speeds for regional evaluation; we use patches of 16 x 16 (100~km)$^2$ grid cells and 512 x 512 (3~km)$^2$ cells, respectively.
-(See details of our model parameters, final checkpoint selection, and patching approach for training and inference in \ref{sec:hiro-supplement}).
+(See details of the model parameters, final checkpoint selection, and patching approach for training and inference in \ref{sec:hiro-supplement}).